Hollywood Squares: Keys

 As part of the overhaul done for the fifth season of Hollywood Squares, a new bonus round was conceived.
 Taking a cue from the 1980s syndicated series, the round involved contestants using keys to try to win prizes.

 To start the round, a 30-second speed round was played.
 One at a time, the champion chose a celebrity and Bergeron would read a statement about them.
 The champion had to either agree or disagree with the statement.

 Once the 30 seconds were up, Bergeron and the champion moved from the contestant area to the stage floor where the day's prize awaited.
 For each correct answer the champion gave in the speed round, one key was blacked out on a grid of nine.
 After the speed round, the champion chose one of the remaining keys.
 If the key performed the desired action, the champion won the prize.

 If the champion did not win the prize on a particular show, they received $1,000 for each correct answer given during the speed round as a consolation prize.
-For each subsequent attempt on winning the same prize, one free key was blacked out at the outset of the round.
+For each subsequent attempt to win the same prize, one free key was blacked out at the outset of the round.

 Once the champion won a prize, a new prize would be available for them to try for if they returned to the bonus round the next day.
 The procedure for each new prize was the same.

 For season five, the prize levels and the methods to win them were as follows: